 Quentin Tarantino has certainly earned his reputation as one of cinema’s premiere directors.
 His indelible vision is unique among his peers and contemporaries, with his excessive style feeling downright hyperactive when compared to pretty much anyone else in the industry.
 Tarantino is known for his unconventional narrative structures, over-the-top characters, and flamboyant aesthetics.
 But for all the wonder Tarantino’s style is capable of creating, it can also get the better of him at times.
 For every Tarantino film that is helped by his insistence on style, there’s one that’s hindered by it, with stories that feel disjointed as a consequence of putting said style over all else.
 Unfortunately, I believe Once Upon a Time in Hollywood, Tarantino’s newest feature, falls into the lesser half of the Tarantino echelon for these very reasons.

 Ten years ago, Quentin Tarantino released Inglourious Basterds, a film which rewrote history by means of ending WWII quite differently than how things went down in real life.
 Basterds received widespread acclaim, with many hailing it as Tarantino’s best film that isn’t Pulp Fiction (I’d say that honor goes to Jackie Brown).

-Alas, this is where I must confess an unpopular opinion: Inglourious Basterds may very well be my least favorite Tarantino film up to this point (sure, Death Proof is usually considered the director’s weakest effort, but at least that film was supposed to be a cheesy B-movie).
-Despite the originality Basterds brought to the table thanks to its narrative structure and the fact that it, y’know, rewrote the final days of World War II, the film ended up suffering just as much (if not more) from it.
+Alas, this is where I must confess an unpopular opinion: Inglourious Basterds is arguably my least favorite Tarantino film up to this point (sure, Death Proof is usually considered the director’s weakest effort, but at least that film was supposed to be a cheesy B-movie).
+Despite the originality Basterds brought to the table thanks to its narrative structure and the fact that it, y’know, rewrote the final days of World War II, the film ended up suffering just as much (if not more) for those same reasons.

 The first reason is that the main characters of Once Upon a Time in Hollywood are much more interesting than those of Inglourious Basterds.
 Hollywood stars Rick Dalton (Leonardo DiCaprio), a once-prolific television actor who, in 1969, is struggling with his career when he tried to make the leap to the big screen, which resulted in the cancellation of his show in the process.
 Dalton is often accompanied by his former stuntman and best friend, Cliff Booth (Brad Pitt), who keeps Dalton’s behavior in check amidst the actor’s emotional struggles.

-The other reason I would bump this film slightly ahead of Inglourious Basterds in the Tarantino canon is that, while Basterds’ rewriting of history was a fun twist, it did come off as more of a stunt.
+The other reason I might bump this film slightly ahead of Inglourious Basterds in the Tarantino canon is that, while Basterds’ rewriting of history was a fun twist, it did come off as more of a stunt.
 An extension of Tarantino’s overall lavish stylization, if you will.
 It was a means for Tarantino to metaphorically jump out and say “Surprise!” to the audience.
-With Once Upon a Time in Hollywood, Tarantino rewrites history in a way that he takes a horrific, tragic event that it’s clear the director has strong feelings about, and gives it a happy ending instead.
-A kind of ideal fantasy version of history that only the arts could make possible.
+With Once Upon a Time in Hollywood, Tarantino rewrites history by taking a horrific, tragic event that the director clearly has strong feelings about, and gives it a happy ending instead.
+A kind of ideal fantasy version of history that only art could make possible.